KalaayPT/Profit-Taker-Guide/content/guide/chroma-builds.md

 ![sicarusbuildgrey](https://cdn.profit-taker.com/u/sicarusbuildgrey.png){style="width: 100%; height: auto;"}
 ::

-::note
 ***[Overframe Link](https://overframe.gg/build/784344/)***

-- The Successor to Tenet Diplos.
+The Successor to Tenet Diplos.
 Rivens will ideally replace Tox/CC/CD Mods on the build.
 Cold and Heat are replaceable, but slightly less ideal, due to replacing either Ice Storm with its additional Magazine Capacity or Primed Heated Charge's higher Heat Damage.

+- Covers IPS, Magnetic, Radiation, Viral and Heat.
+- Use the Exilus that benefits your situation the most.
+- On Chroma, use Secondary Enervate.

+::note
 Incarnon Adapter Evos;

 EVO II: Feigned Retreat +40 Base Damage